SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/shipment-processing/held-shipments.md

         <Image align="center" border={true} src="https://files.readme.io/2ab6f56822de74b6346b1480d45c322673c372603a21ae06bb225425ba332f70-Conforming_shipment_hold.png" width="350px" alt="Confirming shipment cancellation" />

-        Once confirmed, the shipment(s) is removed from the current list and is displayed in the list of held shipments
+        Once confirmed, the shipments are removed from the current list and is displayed in the list of held shipments.
+If needed, you can [release the held shipments](https://docs.intersoftsapient.net/docs/release-shipment) within the 28 days time frame and work with them accordingly.
       </ToggleListItem>
     </ToggleList>